kaishengyao/courses/Papers.md

 ## Pretrain
 1. New pretrain idea that uses generation tasks for pretraining (https://arxiv.org/pdf/2103.10360.pdf)

+## Accuracy and Efficiency Tradeoffs
+1. A [length-adaptive transformer](https://arxiv.org/pdf/2010.07003.pdf) is proposed, in which the length at each layer is learned from a teacher.

 ## Entity Linking and Disabmbiguation
 1. This paper proposes a seq-to-seq method to do entity linking, with entities stored as prefix-tree (trie).
 Given the trie, it uses constrained beam-search, which is beam search constrained on the trie. (https://openreview.net/pdf?id=5k8F6UU39V)